PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Thoughts :** This optional project is helping me understand and apply everything I have learned.
 Yesteday I applied as a volunteer to the Study Jam.
 I want to thank @Nicolás Campos for his presentation and the members of the group sg_spanish @Viena Baca @Edgar Chacon @Joaquin @Sandra @Jaime González @Ninon Aguilera @susyjam @Priscila Espinoza
 I continue with the challenge of #sg_python_community with dictionaries.

+## Day 39 : January 17 , 2020 | Reviewed the lessons

+**Today's Progress :** Today I reviewed the lessons to solve the project in Alteryx.
+I also read an interesting link about accuracy, precision, recall F-1 score

+**Thoughts :** I continue with the challenge of #sg_python_community with dictionaries.